What is Taste of Madison?

 Can I bring my own cooler to the Taste of Madison?

+Please abide by the "NO CARRY IN" policy.
 There are plenty of delicious food and drink options and the sales benefit charities!
-Please abide by the "NO CARRY-IN" policy.
+Our liquor licenses requires alcohol to be dispensed by trained servers and supervised by bartenders.
 All tips at beverage stands go directly to represented charities.
 Madison Festivals grants over $60,000 to charities that supply the Taste of Madison volunteers.
 Income derived from beverage sales and restaurant vendor fees offset expenses for entertainment, government services including police and paramedics, power, permits, volunteers and cleanup in order to provide this event and the free entertainment.

 Are any of the roads closed?